Xevion/go-ha/README.md

 }
 ```

-> 💡 Check `eventTypes.go` for pre-defined event types, or create your own struct type for custom events and contribute them back to gome-assistant with a PR.
+> 💡 Check `eventTypes.go` for pre-defined event types, or create your own struct type for custom events and contribute them back to go-ha with a PR.

 ### Interval